Menil Mavraides

-Menil Mavraides (born 1931) is a former guard for the Philadelphia Eagles football team in 1954 and 1957.
+Aristomeni S. Menil Mavraides (November 17, 1931 – June 5, 1999) was an American professional football guard for the Philadelphia Eagles of the National Football League in 1954 and 1957.
 With the nickname "Minnie", he was listed at 6' 2" and 220 lbs.

-Early years
+Early life

-Mavraides was born November 17, 1931 in Lowell, Massachusetts.
+Mavraides was born November 17, 1931, in Lowell, Massachusetts.
 He played for the Lowell High School Red Raiders football team under head coach Ray Riddick.

-College years
+College career

-Menil went on to play for Notre Dame from 1950 to 1953.
-At Notre Dame he played under head coach Frank Leahy, who was the former line coach for the Seven Blocks of Granite where Learhy coached Menil's high school coach Ray Riddick.
+Mavraides went on to play for Notre Dame from 1950 to 1953.
+At Notre Dame he played under head coach Frank Leahy, who was the former line coach for the Seven Blocks of Granite where Learhy coached Mavraides' high school coach Ray Riddick.
 Here, Mavraides played shoulder-to-shoulder with Tackle Art Hunter, Center Jim Schrader, and Fullback Neil Worden as the main blockers for Heisman Trophy winning running back Johnny Lattner.

-During His Sophomore Year, Menil was instrumental in helping the Irish beat the 9-0 Rose Bowl bound USC Trojans at home by recovering a late game fumble deep in Trojan territory.
+During his sophomore year, Mavraides was instrumental in helping the Irish beat the 9-0 Rose Bowl bound USC Trojans at home by recovering a late game fumble deep in Trojan territory.

-His Senior year, the 1953 Notre Dame finished the season 9-0-1 and was runner up to the National Championship, and had an unprecedented 12 players drafted to '54 NFL.
-Menil also finished his college career being ranked #1 in all NCAA with 27pts in kick scoring.
+His senior year, the 1953 Notre Dame finished the season 9-0-1 and was runner up to the National Championship, and had an unprecedented 12 players drafted to '54 NFL.
+Mavraides also finished his college career being ranked #1 in all NCAA with 27pts in kick scoring.